Reginald Bretnor: Military and governmental service

 According to papers in the SOHS Archives, Bretnor's military background included service in the last cavalry unit in the U.S. Army.
 Health issues led to his discharge in August 1941.
 He tried to reenlist in 1942, but was rejected.
 He was hired by the Office of War Information to write propaganda to be sent to Japan, and papers related to his work are held in the SOHS Archives.
 After World War II, Bretnor worked for the U.S. State Department until ill health once again caused him to resign.
-He died, aged 80, in Medford, Oregon.